Tracking DOGE Cuts in West Virginia

 Since taking office in January 2025, the Trump Administration, DOGE, and Congress have taken a “chainsaw” to government grants, programs, and services, though by many metrics, DOGE has actually increased spending and the deficit through the costs of botched firings and rehirings, lost productivity, and hundreds of billions in lost tax revenue annually due to the gutting of the Internal Revenue Service.

-Regardless, the cuts to grants, programs, and federal jobs that West Virginians rely on are undoubtedly having a concerning impact, with lost federal funds totaling at least $220 million just through the first 100 days of the Trump Administration.1
+Regardless, the cuts to grants, programs, and federal jobs that West Virginians rely on are undoubtedly having a concerning impact, with lost federal funds totaling at least $330 million already and at least 400 federal jobs lost.1 These reductions are already affecting public services and programs West Virginians rely on and are eliminating jobs in the state, but the speed and range of the cuts can make it hard to see a full picture of the impacts.

-The WVCBP is tracking the ongoing impacts of federal DOGE cuts in West Virginia in real-time including terminated grants to state agencies, terminated grants to non-profit and non-governmental entities, federal offices closed through lease cancellations, federal workers fired or laid off, and federal program cuts enacted by Congress.
+The WVCBP is tracking the ongoing impacts of federal funding cuts and job losses in West Virginia in real-time including terminated grants to state agencies, terminated grants to non-profit and non-governmental entities, federal offices closed through lease cancellations, federal workers fired or laid off, and federal program cuts enacted by Congress.
+Please note this resource almost certainly underestimates the impact of federal funding cuts, as things change from day to day.
+It is being updated regularly.

 Meadow Arbogast received a termination notice on February 14 from her “permanent seasonal” position as an information assistant with the Monongahela National Forest.
 She posted the following to her social media in response.